Bahía Solano

 Bahía Solano is a municipality and town in the Chocó Department, Colombia.
 Bahia, as it is locally known, is an economic and tourist center of coastal Choco.
 The municipal head is Ciudad Mutis.

 Bahia is home to José Celestino Mutis Airport as well as seaport, and along with daily flights to and from Medellin, Quibdo, Cali, and Bogota, there are bi-weekly ships that take passengers and cargo from Bahia to the port of Buenaventura.
 The region around Bahia Solano is home to scuba diving and sport fishing opportunities, providing a plethora of marine activities to the traveller.
 18 km away from Bahia Solano is the beach town of El Valle, Choco, which is the closest community to the Ensenada de Utria National Park, located only 9 km down the beach.

 Climate

-Bahía Solano has a very wet tropical rainforest climate (Af).
+Bahía Solano, like much of the Colombian pacific coast, experiences an extremely cloudy, rainy, oppressively hot and humid tropical rainforest climate (Af).